 Azure Kubernetes Service (AKS) is the fully managed Azure service that allows the activation of a Kubernetes cluster.

 Kubernetes, also known as “k8s”, provides automated orchestration of containers, improving its reliability and reducing the time and resources required in the DevOps field.
 Kubernetes tends to simplify deployments, allowing you to automatically perform implementations and rollbacks.
-In addition, it allows to improve the management of applications and to monitor the status of services to avoid errors in the implementation phase.
+Furthermore, it allows to improve the management of applications and to monitor the status of services to avoid errors in the implementation phase.
 Among the various functions there are services integrity checks, with the ability to restart containers that are not running or that are blocked, allowing to advertise to clients only the services that have started correctly.
 Kubernetes also allows you to automatically scale based on usage and exactly like containers, allows you to manage the cluster environment in a declarative way, allowing version-controlled and easily replicable configuration.

 Azure Service Fabric